foundersandcoders/coursebook/src/workshops/cookie-auth/index.md

 The `HttpOnly` option stops client-side JavaScript from accessing cookies.
 This can prevent malicious JS code (e.g. from a browser extension) from reading your cookies (this is know as "Cross-site Scripting" or XSS).

 The `Same-Site` option stops the cookie from being sent on requests made from other domains.
-You probably want to set it to "strict".
+You probably want to set it to "Lax" (which is the default starting with Chrome v84).
 Otherwise there's a risk of other sites pretending to act on behalf of a logged in user (this is know as "Cross-site Request Forgery" or CSRF).

 The `Secure` option will ensure the cookie is only set for secure encrypted (`https`) connections.
 You shouldn't use this in development (since your `localhost` server doesn't use `https`) but it's a very good idea in production.